Squirrel-333/LDD-prompt-injection-figures/README.md

 Figures are organized by:

 - **Model family** (e.g., GPT-4o, Gemma-3, LLaMA-3.2, Mistral)
-- **Alias label pairs** used for LDD, including both aligned and unaligned semantic mappings
+- **Alias label pairs** used for LDD, including both aligned and unaligned semantic labels

 Each combination yields a separate figure for comprehensive comparison.